MILLER ELEMENTARY SCHOOL

 Technology is an instructional cornerstone of our learning at Miller School.
 Classrooms at the Miller School are equipped with a variety of technology including: Chromebooks, iPads, Projectors, and document cameras.
 Students will have opportunities to learn in a personalized digitally rich learning environment through the use of technology as an instructional tool and as a means with which students can demonstrate their learning.

-The Miller School Report of Student Progress, issued twice yearly, in January and June, measures student progress toward the Learning Standards.
+The Miller School Report of Student Progress, issued three times a year, in December, March and June, measures student progress toward the Learning Standards.
 In addition, teachers will conduct a parent/teacher conference in November.
 At this conference, a parent of each child is asked to come to school at a mutually convenient time to discuss the student's progress and provide the teacher with needed information, which will be helpful in meeting the needs of the student.

 There are two guidance counselors as well as a part-time school psychologist who work with Miller School students.
 Their job is to guide your learning so that you are comfortable during your three years here.
 If you have a problem or just want to talk about yourself, a student, or a teacher, they are available to help you.
 A counselor provides support and encouragement for academic, personal, or social problems.
 Classroom observations and student records also help them to assist you.
 Contact the Guidance Office if you would like to schedule an appointment to meet with a guidance counselor.